techidaily/site-windows11/source/_posts/solving-unseen-messages-in-windows-discord-software.md

  If you encounter the error when accessing Discord for the first time from a new location, Discord might be blocked in that area.
 Likewise, you may encounter the error under discussion if your IP address is banned by Discord.

  To test for this, boot up a VPN.
-There are plenty of[totally free VPNs](https://www.makeuseof.com/tag/7-completely-free-vpn-services-protect-privacy/) you can download, and once you turn it on, any connections you make will see your VPN's IP address instead of your own.
+There are plenty of [totally free VPNs](https://www.makeuseof.com/tag/7-completely-free-vpn-services-protect-privacy/) you can download, and once you turn it on, any connections you make will see your VPN's IP address instead of your own.
 This will let you surpass any IP blocking in place.

  If you're using Discord while you have a VPN enabled and you get this error, the IP assigned by the VPN might have been blocked by Discord.
 Therefore, temporarily disable the VPN to resolve the issue.
 You could also try connecting to other servers via your VPN and see if any of them work better.